afifalhauzan/galerismkn5_web/README.md

-# Galeri Proyek Akhir SMKN 5 Malang
+# SMKN 5 Malang Final Project Gallery

-Platform terpusat untuk pengumpulan, pameran (showcase), dan penilaian proyek akhir siswa SMKN 5 Malang.
-Sistem ini dirancang dengan arsitektur decoupled untuk memastikan performa tinggi, keamanan data, dan skalabilitas.
+A centralized platform for collecting, showcasing, and assessing final projects of SMKN 5 Malang students.
+This system is designed with a decoupled architecture to ensure high performance, data security, and scalability.

 ---

-## 🚀 Fitur Utama
+## 🚀 Key Features

-* Public Gallery: Showcase karya siswa yang dapat diakses oleh publik tanpa login.
+* Public Gallery: Showcase student work that is publicly accessible without logging in.
-* Student Dashboard: Pengunggahan tautan proyek (GDrive/Youtube/Github) dan pemantauan status nilai.
+* Student Dashboard: Upload project links (GDrive/YouTube/Github) and monitor grade status.
-* Teacher Dashboard: Peninjauan proyek berdasarkan jurusan dan pemberian nilai sistem bintang (1-5).
+* Teacher Dashboard: Review projects by major and assign star ratings (1-5).
-* Super Admin (Kepsek/Waka): Manajemen pengguna dan kontrol penuh terhadap hak akses (Role Management).
+* Super Admin (Principal/Vice Principal): User management and full control over access rights (Role Management).
-* PWA Ready: Dapat diinstal di perangkat Android/iOS untuk akses cepat seperti aplikasi native.
+* PWA Ready: Can be installed on Android/iOS devices for quick access like a native app.

 ---